-Pro bono work frequently affords attorneys to practice in an area of law that isn’t their usual focus.
-In partnering with a legal aid clinic, a firm receives a list of cases that need attorneys.
-A corporate litigator will work on a benefits case; an IP attorney will help someone with immigration status.
+Pro bono work frequently affords attorneys an opportunity to practice in an area of law that isn’t their usual focus.
+For example, when partnering with a legal aid clinic, a firm receives a list of cases that need attorneys.
+A corporate litigator might work on a benefits case; an IP attorney might help someone with immigration status.
 Attorneys have the opportunity to brush up on law that they might not have considered since law school.
 Most find it rewarding, and sometimes even fun.

 Provides an Opportunity for Collaboration

-Along with practicing in an area outside their day-to-day work, pro bono cases also give attorneys the opportunity to work with other lawyers in their firms whom they may not otherwise know.
-That creates relationships – and cross-firm opportunities in the future.
+Along with opportunities to practice in areas outside their day-to-day work, pro bono cases also give attorneys the chance to work with other lawyers in their firms whom they may not otherwise know.
+That creates relationships — and cross-firm opportunities in the future.
 It also helps attorneys build networks with other attorneys who are also working for legal aid foundations.
 That networking leads to business development, which also benefits the firm.

 Appeals to New Recruits

-When your firm is recruiting new attorneys, particularly from younger generations (see my colleague Sue Remley’s article on millennials here), those potential new members of the frequently ask about the firm’s commitment to pro bono.
-You want to have a somewhat active pro bono program if you are hoping to attract new talent in the next few years.
+When your firm is recruiting new attorneys, particularly from younger generations, those potential new members frequently ask about the firm’s commitment to pro bono.
+You want to have at least a somewhat-active pro bono program if you hope to attract new talent in the next few years.